Algic languages

-The Algic languages (/ˈæl.ɡᵻk/); also Algonquian–Wiyot–Yurok or Algonquian–Ritwan) are an indigenous language family of North America.
+The Algic languages (/ˈælɡɪk/ AL-ghik), also Algonquian–Wiyot–Yurok or Algonquian–Ritwan, are an indigenous language family of North America.
 Most Algic languages belong to the Algonquian subfamily, dispersed over a broad area from the Rocky Mountains to Atlantic Canada.
 The other Algic languages are the Yurok and Wiyot of northwestern California, which, despite their geographic proximity, are not closely related to each other.
 All these languages descend from Proto-Algic, a second-order proto-language estimated to have been spoken about 5,000 years ago and reconstructed using the reconstructed Proto-Algonquian language and the Wiyot and Yurok languages.

 Text in Cree.
 Cree is the most widely spoken Algic language.

 History

-The term Algic was first coined by Henry Schoolcraft in his Algic Researches, published in 1839.
+The term Algic was coined by Henry Schoolcraft in his Algic Researches, published in 1839.
 Schoolcraft defined the term as "derived from the words Allegheny and Atlantic, in reference to the indigenous people anciently located in this geographical area".
 Schoolcraft's terminology was not retained.
 The peoples he called "Algic" were later included among the speakers of Algonquian languages.
 This language group is also referred to as "Algonquian-Ritwan" and "Wiyot-Yurok-Algonquian".

 When Edward Sapir proposed that the well-established Algonquian family was genetically related to the Wiyot and Yurok languages of northern California, he applied the term Algic to this larger family.
 The Algic urheimat is thought to have been located in the Northwestern United States somewhere between the suspected homeland of the Algonquian branch (to the west of Lake Superior according to Ives Goddard) and the earliest known location of the Wiyot and Yurok (along the middle Columbia River according to Whistler).